Ahmed-BS10/SchoolProject/README.md

-# SchoolProject
+# School Management Project Using Clean Architecture
- School Project With Clean Architecuter
+ This project is a full-featured school management system designed with Clean Architecture principles.
+It is built to be scalable, maintainable, and efficient for managing various school tasks.